tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Sku Add/README.md

     Use this option if you want to have this effect on only one Store Page.

-    * Add code from file **[store page detail sku add options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Page.
+    * Add code from files **[store page detail sku add options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Store Page.
       Read the code for any instructions within.

-    * Add code from file **[store page detail sku add.html][9]** to Page Settings > Advanced > Page Header Code Injection for the Page.
+    * Add code from file **[store page detail sku add.html][9]** to Page Settings > Advanced > Page Header Code Injection for the Store Page.

     * Refer to [per-page code injection][7] for details.